 As established, ending JLWOP would cause significant harm for victims and for society as a whole.
 Justice would be denied.
 Victims would be re-traumatized and tormented.
 Safety would be put at risk.
 What would the benefits be?
 How does releasing child rapist and murderer Jose Arredondo help society?
 His release benefits him–he gets the freedom he robbed from baby Katherine and perhaps would get to commit more crimes.
 But how does the country benefit?
 Advocates of ending JLWOP claim that juvenile offenders like Arredondo can make positive contributions to society.
 For example, CFSY writes on their website: “We believe society should provide motivations and opportunities for healing, rehabilitation, and the potential for them to one day return to our communities as productive members of society.”
 I agree with this statement in regards to most offenders.
 Many former juvenile offenders, as well as many former adult offenders, can and do contribute positively to society.
 Most people who commit crimes should be given the chance to become productive citizens.
 But are all juvenile offenders capable of creating positive change?
 America has many young people who have the ability to lead and give to society who haven’t raped five-year-olds and thrown them out of 14 story windows.
 Society does not need Freeman or others like him.
 Furthermore, society has lost many precious members to juvenile murderers.
 For example, read the memorial we wrote for Eve Carson.

 Read about Eve’s accomplishments.
 Had Eve not been kidnapped, robbed, and murdered at age 22 she would have gone on to make significant contributions to our world.
-Instead she is dead.
+Instead, she is dead.
 Eve will never get the chance to attain the dreams she worked for.
-Yet the man who murdered her and stole these opportunities from her should be released?
+Atwater and Lovette not only robbed Eve of her life but they robbed society of the positive contributions she would have made.
+It is remarkably unjust for one of the men who murdered Eve and stole these opportunities from her and robbed society of her potential achievements to be released.

 CFSY also writes the following: